 Simon Parkin is the author of Death by Video Game: Danger, Pleasure, and Obsession on the Virtual Frontline, and has written essays and articles for various publications, including the new yorker.com, the Guardian, the Times, MIT Technology Review, and the New Statesman.

-WATCH: Why this virtual reality headset has nothing to do with virtual reality.
+Watch: Ken Perlin, who directs the NYU Games For Learning Institute, explains why his own virtual reality headset has nothing to do with virtual reality.